 The Council monitors interconnectedness between credit institutions and other financial entities within the system.
-Monitoring is based on indicators of inter-institutional lending Side 8 af 19 activity, including the volume of repo transactions, as well as the financial entities' holdings of each other's debt and capital issues.
+Monitoring is based on indicators of interinstitutional lending activity, including the volume of repo transactions, as well as the financial entities' holdings of each other's debt and capital issues.
 The indicators are supplemented with more advanced tools allowing the Council detailed insight into how the institutions are connected.
-One example of such a tool is network analyses that provide insight into which credit institutions play a central role in a market, e.g. the money market.11 They provide valuable information for the assessment of systemic risks, as the central players may potentially be the cause of systemic effects.
+One example of such a tool is network analyses that provide insight into which credit institutions play a central role in a market, e.g. the money market.
+They provide valuable information for the assessment of systemic risks, as the central players may potentially be the cause of systemic effects.